puar-playground/SeqAnchor/README.md

 ## Benchmark
 We plan to use the Average-of-Pairs (AP) score, the Mean-Square-Error (MSE) of pairwise alignment distance as the accuracy measures.
 We will compare our model with Muscle, MAFFT, CLUSTAL Omega, Kalign, T-Coffee on 4 or 5 datasets and report their accuracy and efficiency.

+## Other Experiment
+Maybe read more papers, I have uploaded 2.
+I am thinking to do some more CS-style experiment and publish it as a CS paper.
+So maybe biology domain knowledge is not that important.